Vukodlok/Leetcode_Challenges/README.md

 - Same Tree: Check if two binary trees have the same structure and node values.
 - Sqrt(x): Approximate the square root of a number, rounded down to the nearest integer.
 - Symmetric Tree: Check if a binary tree is a mirror of itself (left and right sides match).
+- Valid Anagram: Determine if one string is an anagram of another.
 - Valid Palindrome: Determine if a string is a palindrome (same backwards and forwards).